Rules for Riding

 Whether you’re on a Bus, Trolley, or El Lift Van, follow these basic rules to help make everyone’s ride on El Metro services enjoyable and safe.

 - Trained service animals accompanying persons with disabilities are always welcome on board.
-All service animals / pets must wear a leash at all times.

 - If you take your pet (any non-service animal) on the Bus, Van or Trolley, it must be fully contained inside an enclosed carrier which you are able to transport by yourself and which you can hold on your lap.
 Non-service animals must be kept under the control of their handler at all times.
 Noise or odor may give cause for refusal to transport the animal.